 Similar to a traditional 2-D mammogram, the technologist will position you, compress your breast and take images from different angles.
 3-D mammography requires the same amount of compression as 2-D mammography and only takes a few seconds longer for each view.
 The x-ray arm sweeps in a slight arc over your breast, taking multiple breast images which are then converted into a 3-D image of your breast.

 3-D digital mammography also provides a more consistent view of each mammogram image.
-By looking at the breast tissue in one millimeter slices, the radiologist can provide a more confident assessment.
+By looking at the breast tissue in one millimeter slices, the radiologist can provide you with a more thorough assessment.

 3-D mammography is safe.
 The technology uses very low dose x-ray energy during the exam.
 The total patient dose for 3-D mammography is well within the FDA safety standards for mammography.

 It depends on what type of insurance you have.
 Some insurance companies don’t yet cover 3-D mammograms and some of them assess a surcharge for the exam.
-Medicare began covering 3-D mammograms in 2015 and 2-D mammograms are free for women who have insurance under the Affordable Care Act.
 Talk to your insurance provider to find out if 3-D mammograms are covered under your plan.